'Nightmare airport' unveils new $3.9 billion terminal

 (CNN) — Is it really possible for fliers to have a smoother and maybe even enjoyable experience at New York's outdated and inefficient LaGuardia Airport?

-New York Governor Andrew Cuomo says yes.
+New York Gov. Andrew Cuomo says yes.

-"We had to do it," Cuomo flatly stated in remarks at the LaGuardia Airport's new Delta Air Line terminal opening celebration Tuesday.
+"We had to do it," Cuomo flatly stated in remarks at the LaGuardia Airport's new Delta Air Lines terminal opening celebration Tuesday.

 "We are better than what LaGuardia is," Cuomo went on, even, to the audible surprise of many gathered to celebrate the milestone, referencing former US Vice President Joe Biden's 2015 description of LGA as a third-world country.